almog-miron/DataProjects/MultilayerPerceptron/README.md

 ├── utils.py # Data loading and preprocessing (not provided here) └── MNIST_data/ # MNIST dataset files (download from official source)
 * mlp_function_pytorch - is a similar version only using Pytorch -
-* the course excercise requested us not to implement the assaigment without Pytorch
+* the course excercise requested us not to implement the assaigment without Pytorch, to run it change
+* "from mlp_functions import backprop, test, predict" to "from mlp_functions_pytorch import backprop, test, predict"

 ---